eliemichel/LearnWebGPU/basic-3d-rendering/texturing/sampler.md

 	<span class="caption-text"><em>Different magnifying filters.</em></span>
 </p>

-The `Nearest` mode corresponds to rounding to the closest integer texel coordinate, which corresponds roughly to what we had with raw texel loading (not exactly because we were truncating coordinates rather than rounding).
+The `Nearest` mode corresponds to **rounding** to the closest integer texel coordinate, which corresponds roughly to what we had with raw texel loading (not exactly because we were truncating coordinates rather than rounding).

-The `Linear` mode, commonly used, corresponds to mixing coordinates from `floor(u * width)` and `floor((u + 1) * width)` with factor `fract(u * width)`.
+The `Linear` mode, **commonly used**, corresponds to mixing coordinates from `floor(u * width)` and `floor((u + 1) * width)` with factor `fract(u * width)`.

 ### Minifying filtering

 #### Aliasing

-This filter is deactivated in our current setup (because we have only 1 mip level), and we can highlight the issue that minifying filtering addresses by moving the camera over the plane:
+This other filter is deactivated in our current setup (because we have only 1 mip level), and we can highlight the issue that minifying filtering addresses by moving the camera over the plane:

 ````{tab} With webgpu.hpp
 ```C++